 The City of Huntington Beach has a long history of oil production.
 Much of the land in the city was formerly leased or owned by oil companies and small independent oil operators.
-Managing the city's oil production facilities and performing tasks related to oil code enforcement is the primary responsibility of the Fire Prevention.
+Managing the city's oil production facilities and performing tasks related to oil code enforcement is the primary responsibility of the Community Risk Reduction Division.

-The responsibilities of the Oil Production Program include the following:
+The responsibilities of the Community Risk Reduction Division include the following:

 Related Fire Department links include:

 The methane overlay district (“methane district”) includes areas of Huntington Beach that may have higher than normal methane gas hazards.
 Methane is a naturally occurring flammable gas that is a by-product of decay and is also associated with current and former oil production.

 All development projects within the methane district must be reviewed by the Fire Department.
 Plans will be reviewed to ensure that projects are compliant with the Huntington Beach Fire Code, Huntington Beach Oil Code, and City Specifications 422, 429, 431-92.
 For more information, please see the following City Specifications:

 Is there an abandoned oil well under my property?